 At the start of every shift, you will be expected to be present for a brief meeting with the Barn Staff and the rest of your team.
 This is an opportunity for you to be briefed on changes that may have occurred since your last shift, and any special instructions for that day.
+Plus a new educational topic each week!
 Please be on time so you don't miss the daily shift meeting.